aafak/dev-setup/kvm/kvm_command.md

-virsh and virt-* are two types of command-line tools commonly used to manage virtual machines with KVM (Kernel-based Virtual Machine) and libvirt.
+# virsh and virt-*
+These are two types of command-line tools commonly used to manage virtual machines with **KVM (Kernel-based Virtual Machine)** and libvirt.
 While they are related, they serve different purposes and have distinct use cases.
 Here's a breakdown of their differences:

 **1. virsh: The Domain Manager**
 Primary Purpose: virsh is a command-line interface used to manage virtual machine domains directly through the libvirt API.